woohoolabs/zen/README.md

 ### Hints

-Hints instruct the compiler how to properly resolve a dependency.
+Hints tell the compiler how to properly resolve a dependency.
 This can be necessary when you depend on an interface or an abstract class because they are obviously not instantiatable.
 With hints, you are able to bind implementations to your interfaces or concretions to your abstract classes.
-The following example binds the `MyContainer` class to `ContainerInterface` (in fact, you don't have to bind them together, because this configuration is automatically set during compilation).
+The following example binds the `MyContainer` class to `ContainerInterface` (in fact, you don't have to bind these two classes together, because this very configuration is automatically set during compilation).

 ```php
 protected function getDefinitionHints(): array